kjkasi/EasyNetQWiki/Documentation/Publisher-Confirms.md

 The default AMQP publish is not transactional and doesn't guarantee that your message will actually reach the broker.
 AMQP does specify a transactional publish, but with RabbitMQ it is extremely slow and we haven't supported it via the EasyNetQ API.
 For high-performance guaranteed delivery it's recommended that you use 'Publisher Confirms'.
-Simply speaking, this an extension to AMQP that provides a callback when your message has been successfully received by the broker.
+Simply speaking, this is an extension to AMQP that provides a callback when your message has been successfully received by the broker.

 What does 'successfully received' mean?
 It depends ...